mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 When I got home, I noticed that I had extra time on the _"officially"_ recorded activity so I rode _Burnside Road_ for some additional time.

+This ride was fun and right about my limit for terrain and time.